Jesus said to them, “Come away by yourselves to a desolate place and rest a while.”

 5:30 Evening Prayer

-Retreats are held at the La Parra Retreat Center in Sarita, TX about 30 minutes south of Kingsville, TX.
+Retreats are held at the Oblate La Parra Center in Sarita, TX about 30 minutes south of Kingsville, TX.
 The closest airport is Corpus Christi.

 Unless otherwise noted, retreats begin at 1:00pm on the first day and conclude by 11:00am on the final day.

-All parts of the retreat are optional (it’s your retreat).
 The day is sparsely scheduled (see sample schedule above) in order to provide plenty of time to be quiet, to pray alone, and to enjoy the area around La Parra.
-We will meet daily to give some guidance as to how to have a quiet prayer retreat with each session building upon previous sessions.
+We have Morning Prayer, Holy Eucharist, Evening Prayer, and Compline each day.
+Additionally, we will meet as a group daily to debrief our experience and to give some guidance as to how to have a quiet prayer retreat.

 GO HERE if you would like to register.
 Your place will be reserved with a $75 deposit.
-The deposit is non-refundable beginning 4 weeks before the arrival date of your retreat but may be transferred to someone else if you find that you cannot attend.
+The deposit is non-refundable beginning the sooner of 1) when your retreat fills up or 2) 4 weeks before the arrival date of your retreat.
+Your deposit may be transferred to someone else if you find someone to take your place.